Which character encoding should I use for my content, and how do I apply it to my content?

 Until recently the IANA registry was the place to find names for encodings.
 The IANA registry commonly includes multiple names for the same encoding.
 In this case you should use the name designated as 'preferred'.

 The new Encoding specification now provides a list that has been tested against actual browser implementations.
-You can find the list in the table in the section called Encodings.
+You can find the list in the table in the section called Names and labels.
 It is best to use the names in the left column of that table.

 Note, however, that the presence of a name in either of these sources doesn't necessarily mean that it is OK to use that encoding.
 See the next section for encodings that you should avoid.